Interactive Learning Statistics for 2025- Facts and Trends You Need to Know!

 How Often Are Educational Videos Used In U.S. Classrooms?

 In U.S. classrooms, educational videos are used 67% of the time and educational apps or software are used 65% of the time.
+(Source)

 Educational video games are used 52% of the time on a normal week in a U.S. classroom.
+(Source)

 What Was The Average Score Of Students In The Czech Republic Who Used An App For English Language Learning?

 Students in the Czech Republic who used an app for English language learning scored 43.9 points out of 60 on average in a final test.
+(Source)

 Students from the control group garnered 31.8 points out of 60 on average.
+(Source)

 What Percentage Of U.K. Respondents Said Rapid Access Is A Major Advantage Of Mobile Learning?

 44% of respondents from the U.K. said rapid access is a major advantage of mobile learning.
 26% said ease of access is the main benefit of mobile learning.
+(Source)

 What Was The Mean Effect Size For Studies That Combined Online And Face-To-Face Learning?

 The mean effect size for studies that combined online and face-to-face learning was +0.35, p < .001.
+(Source)

 How Many K-12 Students Engaged In Online Or Virtual Classes In The 2024-2025 School Year?

 Around 10 million K-12 students engaged in online or virtual classes in the 2024-2025 school year.
+(Source)

 What Percentage Of University Students Preferred Using Their Mobile Devices For Learning On The Move?

 96% of university graduate students preferred using their mobile devices for learning on the move.
 11% of college students stated they use their mobile gadgets for learning.
 6% of them revealed they utilize mobile devices to complete homework faster.
+Some students even claimed they love learning while working out, and they do it by listening to podcasts via their phones.
+(Source)

 What Proportion Of Students Engaged With The Facebook Page Of Their Course?

 81.9% of students engaged with the Facebook page of their course.
 51% considered the Facebook page as an effective exercise.
+76.4% of undergraduate students recommended the use of the Facebook page feature in future courses.
+(Source)

 How Many Principals Involved In The Speak Up Research Project For Digital Learning Said They Assigned A Mobile Device To Students?

 60% of principals involved in the Speak Up Research Project for Digital Learning said they assigned a mobile device to students.
+(Source)

 What Percentage Of Principals In Schools With 1:1 Student To Device Ratio Reported The Effectiveness Of Said Devices In Math Classes?

 53% of principals in schools with 1:1 student to device ratio reported the effectiveness of said devices in math classes.
+(Source)

-Interactive Learning Statistics Guide FAQ
+Interactive Learning Statistics Guide for 2025 FAQ

-Interactive learning statistics for 2024 FAQ
+Interactive learning statistics for 2025 FAQ

-Interactive learning statistics for 2024 FAQ
+Interactive learning statistics for 2025 FAQ

 How Can Interactive Video be Effectively Used for Learning?